Improving Object-centric Learning with Query Optimization: Introduction

 With our model significantly outperforming previous methods in both synthetic and real domains, we provide thorough ablative studies demonstrating the effectiveness of our model design.
 We later show that our~\ac{model} possesses the potential of binding object concepts to slots.
 To validate this potential, we design zero-shot transfer learning experiments to show the generalization power of our model on unsupervised object-centric learning.
 As the experiments suggest (see~\cref{sec:exp}), our model could potentially be a principle approach for unsupervised object-centric learning and serve as a general plug-and-play module for a broader range of modalities where variants of \sa prosper.
 We hope these efforts can help foster new insights in the field of object-centric learning.

-\paragraph{Contributions} In summary, our main contribution of this work are three-fold: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item We propose BO-QSA that leverages learnable queries as initializations in \sa and improve its learning from a bi-level optimization perspective. \item We show that, with simple code adjustments on \sa, the proposed \ac{model} achieves \sota results on several challenging synthetic and real-world image benchmarks, outperforming previous methods by a large margin ($\sim$10\% improvement). \item We show the potential of our \ac{model} being a better approach on concept binding and learning generalizable representations with qualitative results and zero-shot transfer learning experiments. \end{itemize}
+\paragraph{Contributions} In summary, our main contributions are three-fold: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item We propose \ac{model}, a query-initialized \sa model that unites straight-through gradient updates to learnable queries with methods on improving \sa with bi-level optimization. \item We show that, with simple code adjustments on \sa, the proposed \ac{model} achieves \sota results on several challenging synthetic and real-world image benchmarks, outperforming previous methods by a large margin. \item We show the potential of our \ac{model} being a better approach to concept binding and learning generalizable representations with qualitative results and zero-shot transfer learning experiments. \end{itemize}